Your driver picks you up in Whitchurch-Stouffville and goes straight to Pearson. Sedan $95, 57 km. No meter. No surprises at pickup.

 Replace with photo

-Pearson runs multiple terminals.
-The difference between Terminal 1 and Terminal 3 matters when you have luggage.
-A driver at the wrong terminal adds time you don't have.
-The driver tracks your flight number and knows which terminal you're arriving at before you touch down.
-You walk out of arrivals once, at the right terminal, and the car is positioned there.
-No additional navigation after a long flight.
+Pearson has two active passenger terminals.
+Terminal 1 handles Air Canada and its partners.
+Terminal 3 handles WestJet, Porter international connections, and several other carriers.
+A driver at the wrong terminal means a walk or a phone call when you are already tired.
+The driver on this run tracks your flight number and knows your terminal before you land.
+You exit once, at the right door, and the car is positioned there.

 IMAGE B